 Not equal to: True

-Textual data types in Python are used to represent and manipulate sequences of characters, such as words, sentences, or even larger blocks of text.
+People use textual python data types in Python to represent and manipulate sequences of characters, such as words, sentences, or even larger blocks of text.
 The primary textual data type in Python is the string (str).
-Strings are enclosed in quotes (‘ ‘, ” “, or “”” “””) and can be manipulated using various string methods.
-They are immutable, meaning their values cannot be changed once assigned.
-String data types are commonly used for tasks like text processing, input/output operations, and data manipulation.
+You enclose strings in quotes (‘ ‘, ” “, or “”” “””) and can manipulate them using various string methods.
+They are immutable, meaning you cannot change their values once assigned.
+People commonly use string data types for tasks like text processing, input/output operations, and data manipulation.

-Each character of a string can be expressed with the help of a technique called indexing.
+You can express each character of a string using a technique called indexing.
 In indexing, each character has an index value represented by either a positive or negative integer starting from 0.

 Syntax:- stringname[index]